 Rime creates fairyland in national forest park

-Yushe National Forest Park is turned toa white fairyland by snow and rime in Liupanshui, southwest China's Guizhou Province, Jan.
+Yushe National Forest Park is turned to a white fairyland by snow and rime in Liupanshui, southwest China's Guizhou Province, Jan.
 12, 2025.
-(China News Service/Zhao Hua)
+(Photo: China News Service/Zhao Hua)

-Yushe National Forest Park is turned toa white fairyland by snow and rime in Liupanshui, southwest China's Guizhou Province, Jan.
+Yushe National Forest Park is turned to a white fairyland by snow and rime in Liupanshui, southwest China's Guizhou Province, Jan.
 12, 2025.
-(China News Service/Zhao Hua)
+(Photo: China News Service/Zhao Hua)

-Yushe National Forest Park is turned toa white fairyland by snow and rime in Liupanshui, southwest China's Guizhou Province, Jan.
+Yushe National Forest Park is turned to a white fairyland by snow and rime in Liupanshui, southwest China's Guizhou Province, Jan.
 12, 2025.
-(China News Service/Zhao Hua)
+(Photo: China News Service/Zhao Hua)

 Photos